cs2113-f24/cs2113-f24.github.io/j-units/Debugging-extra-credit.md

 * Tier 5: x 1

 If you have a **documented DSS accomodation for extra time**, you can apply that multiplier to the times listed above (for example, if you get double time on quizzes and exams, and find the bug in 30 minutes, we will treat it as finding the bug in 15 minutes, etc).
 Please email the professor right after the assessment a reminder to include your extended time accomodations, when applicable.

+**You must submit to BB by the time that the exam ends in class and the instructor accounces this** -- late submissions will not receive credit.

 ### Academic Integrity